 Furthermore, if you celebrate the Feast of Epiphany on any day other than January 6, then you’re doing it wrong.
-Finally, the liturgical Season of Epiphany begins on January 6 and ends on Ash Wednesday.
+Finally, the liturgical Season of Epiphany, or Epiphanytide, begins on January 6 and ends on Ash Wednesday.
 Don’t treat it like Ordinary Time.
 In the Episcopal Church, it’s Epiphany all the way up to Lent.

 What’s that you say?
 I don’t have the authority to speak such?
 Hmmmm, pretty sure my authority to speak comes with my Episcopal laity status.

 Besides, the Season of Epiphany is listed on the Calendar on page 31 in The Book of Common Prayer.
 Also, there’s a lovely Preface for the Season of Epiphany on page 378: